ARMmbed/mbed-os-examples-docs_only/APIs_Drivers/DigitalInOut_ex_1/README.md

 # DigitalInOut example

-The DigitalInOut API can be used to both read and write a digital pin.
-Use the output() and input() function calls to switch modes and then use just like you would DigitalIn or DigitalOut.
+You can use the DigitalInOut API to both read and write to a digital pin:

+1. Use the `output()` and `input()` function calls to switch modes.
+1. Use just like you would DigitalIn or DigitalOut.